 - If the bite is large, chew until it’s small enough to swallow.

 Some children can be over or under sensitive to sensory inputs during eating, causing aversion to certain foods because of its sensory properties.
 There is a disconnect in the sensory-motor systems processing the information about the food.

 The brain then tells the muscles to respond, but not in the way we would expect, and we see things like gagging, spitting food out, stuffing food, and more.
 Ultimately, we see an exaggerated negative response and strong food preferences or aversions.

 Sensory food aversion is not recognized as a formal diagnosis.
 However, it is generally recognized as a condition by providers based on a child’s interactions with foods.

-If a child has sensory food aversions, it does not necessarily mean they have sensory processing disorder.
-However, sensory food aversions often occur in children with sensory processing disorder.
+If a child has sensory food aversion, it does not necessarily mean they have sensory processing disorder.
+However, sensory food aversion often occurs in children with sensory processing disorder.

 Oral Motor Difficulty versus Sensory Food Aversion

 Although it may seem very clear that your child is avoiding certain sensory experiences related to food, it does not automatically mean they have sensory food aversion.
 A child’s big reactions to food could be a result of difficulty with chewing or swallowing.